An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Scaffoldings for Intuitive Explanation

 However, the falling of spinning top with (temporarily) fixed axis does not last so long.
 The top would begin to move horizontally such that the top makes a cycloid, as described in Fig. 20-5 of Ref. \cite{Fey63}.
 We can also give an explanation for this motion.

-{\bf Explanation-8}: {\it The falling makes the top 'precess' toward $-y$ direction temporarily.
+{\bf Explanation of type 3 for horizontal acceleration of top}: {\it The falling makes the top ``precess'' toward $-y$ direction temporarily.
 However, as we have seen in section II, a precession toward $+x$ direction induces a force toward $-y$ direction on the frame.
 By the same mechanism, the precession toward $-y$ direction induce a force toward $+x$ direction on the frame.
 Therefore, the falling top accelerates in $+x$ direction also.}

-Combining the Explanation-7 and Explanation-8, we can understand why the top makes a cycloid at least qualitatively.
+Now we can understand why the top makes a cycloid at least qualitatively.